How to Fix ‘Macrium reflect clone failed’ Error

 Check the Disk for Bad Sectors

-A bad sector is a sector in a storage device which is inaccessible by any software because of permanent damage.
-Bad sectors are present in storage device all the time.
+A bad sector is a sector in a storage device that is inaccessible by any software because of permanent damage.
+Bad sectors are present in storage devices all the time.
 To counter these, the operating system flags these sectors so it can skip them in normal operations.
 If you have any bad sectors, you should run the ‘chkdsk’ utility to make sure they don’t disrupt the cloning process.

 1. Press Windows + S, type “command prompt” in the dialogue box, right-click on the application and select “Run as administrator”.

-2. Once in elevated command prompt, execute the following command:
+2. Once in the elevated command prompt, execute the following command:

 chkdsk /r